AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 > What the impenetrable omnipotence of bureaucracy harbors is divine enjoyment.
 > {% cite 'Slavoj Žižek' 'The Pervert’s Guide to Ideology' '' %}

+{% newthought 'There are two types of (explicit) financial regulation.' %} Rules with real-world consequences, those that set capital ratios for banks or punish insider trading for example, versus rules that only incur personal consequences when some ritualized disclosure, box-ticking, or paper-shuffling is not faithfully carried out.
+One could argue, like the soft and hard ends of the sex bureaucracy, they constitute the encroachment of the state, through the  **SEC** and **CFTC**,{% marginnote 'mn-id-1' 'Security and Exchanges Commission (**SEC**) & Commodity Futures Trading Commission (**CFTC**)' '' %} into everyday financial life.

+Yet those agencies are far from the most powerful organization on campus.
+Not by a long shot.

+The real—*divine*—financial bureaucracy are the prolific pornographers of the Federal Reserve.

+And in that sense, it makes sense that they are not aformal extension of the state.

+Your typical Powell presser is formally similar.

+It also goes by another name, the [transformation of capital markets into political utilities](https://www.epsilontheory.com/things-fall-apart-part-2/).

+charged with enforcing rules on both dubious and normal behavior, loom large on “campus life,” so to speak.

+So formally, it is not so different from what we discussed above.

-{% newthought 'Finance is, for good reason, a heavily regulated activity.' %}  There are very many external burdens imposed.
-And then there are “real” rules, like capital ratios at banks that matter about conflicts of interests, fraud.. endless SEC-relation disclosures to file and send to clients.
-A lot of meaningless box-ticking and paper-shuffling, which have real consequences only if they are not followed properly.
-These burdens are manifestations of finance’s external bureaucracy, which mirror, respectively, the adjudication process, which I never encountered as a student, and the mandatory online trainings of the college sex bureaucracy.
+These direct burdens are the signs of finance’s external bureaucracy, which mirror, respectively, the adjudication process, which I never encountered as a student, and the mandatory online trainings of the college sex bureaucracy.

+If I could describe OnlyFans

+“Pornography with a human face,” which can be ambiguously read in either a cynical or an earnest way.
+It’s this fundamental quantum duality to it.

+pandora’s box is open

+onlyfans, opens up the world of possibilities,

+especially in literal isolation

+i am open to being wrong

+I don’t think I

+her self , is not a cross-subsidy

+honest,

+I think money always carries, but we canmt allow it to structure

+will not appear on the CFA exam.

+passive participation/passive

+feels wrong

+its extremely hard ot complain, to even find the words

+strongly disagree passive investing "passed" the March 2020 test Took unprecedented Fed BS ($4tn or 2x 2008) + buying corp debt + repo in response to a -30% drawdown to prevent financial system meltdown  Like saying Bear Stearns passed the March 2008 stress test

+interpassive enjoyment

+not envy but a form of love, you genuinely

+arguing against passive is like arguing against math

+don’t fight the Fed

+deputized, vast dealer options flows, and really seems more like an unintended consequence.

+passive versus active.

+passive participation

+Myopic.
+Markets will crack.

+the revolution will come.
+It feels great, jubilation as blood is running in the streets.

+explicit revolutarionary parallels, liquidate the invvestors as a class.

+passive since the beginning of investing history, but i fyou define it so fundamental.

+And then what happens that .

+The system returns because one cannot imagine a viable alternative to fix the carnage.

-<q>  The essence of pornography is thus, bureaucracy. </q>
+<q>  The essence of modern monetary policy  is thus, pornography. </q>

+For the shorts, what the Fed is doing is not even metaphorical pornographically. it is as close as you can get, to sodomizing the dollar, without actually doing.
+And in their, they are at least enjoying it secretly a little bit.

+an immature

+As psychoanalysis would argue, every fixation stage of development

 Yet, I would argue that the most powerful regulation.